-I make SQL Server
+I make Microsoft SQL Server

-faster and more reliable.
+faster and more reliable,

-I make SQL Server
+I make Microsoft SQL Server

-get people talking.
+that get people talking.

 I love building things that make databases easier and more fun.